 You know how to drive a car, right?
 Right.
 So let’s just say that you’ve been driving in desirable conditions for a while – great weather, no traffic, your favorite music on, and the love of your life by your side, operating the GPS, in the passenger seat.
 What could be better?

 Then, one day out of the blue… he says that he’s feeling sick, is over the drive, and wants to get out of the car.
 NOW.
 In shock, you watch him get out without any hesitation.
 And just like that, you’re on your own.
 With no way to work the GPS, you’ve lost all sense of direction.

 You try to drive back home but aren’t sure where home is (or if you even have a home.
 HE was your home).
 As the reality of homelessness starts to sink in, what you could swear was perfect weather is now a snowstorm with fog so dense, you can’t see.
 What was zero traffic has now turned into a makeshift racetrack with cars swerving all around you amidst the snow.
 What was your favorite music is now nothing but the beat of your stressed and broken heart.

 You’ve got no choice but to pull over.
 Scared out of your mind, you convince yourself that calling him is your only option.

 He tells you that there’s no storm, no race cars and that you just don’t know how to drive.
 He asks you to stop “making up stories” just to get in touch and then “drives off” in a better car with a new girl who’s everything you’re not… while you’re still stuck… on the side of the road… in the snow.

 You don’t know what to do or where to go.

 You are literally lost without him.

 Did you call him because you don’t know how to drive a car?
-No. You called because you were lost, scared, triggered, and convinced yourself that you couldn’t tap into your own GPS (that you allowed him to operate).
+No. You called because you were lost, scared, triggered, and had convinced yourself that you couldn’t tap into your own GPS (which you allowed him to operate).

 Here’s what you need to know and what to do after a breakup…